binarykitchen/videomail-client/README.md

 This is just the beginning.
 I will add a lot more over time.

-Bear with me, there are lots of problems to crack, especially the audio part.
+Bear with me, there are lots of problems to crack, especially with the audio part.
 Working on it ...

 ## Credits